jsa-aerial/aerobio/doc/user-guide.md

    * `xcompare` : This command invokes the job for processing comparisons involving [data from more than one experiment](#comparisons-across-different-experiments).

    * `aggregate` : Invokes Tn-Seq global aggregation job.
 Typically used for post aggregation of standard Tn-Seq output for in-vivo analysis using bottleneck numbers.
-Takes a global (aka 'super') [aggregation CSV file](#aggregationsheetcsv) and the (EID)](#experiment-id)
+Takes a global (aka 'super') [aggregation CSV file](#aggregationsheetcsv) and the [EID](#experiment-id)

    * `JobName` : Run a general registered job with name *JobName*